evanmgray/evanmgray.github.io/public/why_mba/index.md

 ## 3. Footnotes and Further Reading
-1. My personal savings from living frugally and avoiding lifestyle creep over 4 years in consulting helped me avoid loans.
-Not everyone has this luxury.
+1. Avoiding lifestyle creep while working in consulting helps reduce this risk.

 2. This is applicable to so-called "top" programs that, due to their prestige and reputation, attract individuals from diverse backgrounds and have opportunities to connect you with individuals in a large variety of roles and industries.